kisslinux/kisslinux.github.io/site/pages/testimonials.md

 > This sounds awesome and very interesting.
 Going to have try this on one of my spare laptops....

 > Just what we need, another Linux distribution.
 Spread the effort even more thinly.

+> Saw a link for this linux distribution, and I've gotta say, the sexy logo makes this probably not appropriate for adoption in a professional environment.
+Nerds: read the goddamn room